garvae/eslint-config-garvae/README.md

 <br/>

-Massive optimized [ESLint][eslint] config for the main front-end environments
+Massive and optimized [ESLint][eslint] config for the main front-end environments

 <br/>